 Accompany the Eye of the Wind on a sailing trip in the footsteps of its own history.
 Elsfleth in the Wesermarsch - not far from the place where the ship was launched 114 years earlier.
-To the rhythm of the tides, discover the Outer Weser area, the German and Dutch North Sea coast along the Frisian Islands as well as the varied shipping traffic on the English Channel.
+To the rhythm of the tides, discover the Outer Weser district, the German and Dutch North Sea coast along the Frisian Islands as well as the varied shipping traffic on the English Channel.
 Depending on the wind and weather Stopovers with shore leave possible along this route.
 The destination of the journey is Plymouthfrom where the Eye of the Wind set off on a scientific expedition around the world in 1978.

 Weser estuary, Frisian Islands and English Channel

-Cruise information
+Trip information

-Travel description
+Voyage description

-If you Plymouth in the south-west of England you will experience a city that is closely connected to the sea.
-Worth seeing is the historic harbour The Hoefrom where the famous "Mayflower Steps" rock commemorates the departure of the Pilgrim Fathers to America.
-Here you can stroll along the promenade and the view of the Smeaton's Tower lighthouse enjoy.
-Discover an impressive underwater world at the National Marine Aquarium, while the Royal William Yard gives you an insight into the maritime architecture of the 19th century.
-Use the time of your stay for a visit to the Marine Dockyard Museumwhere you can learn more about the history of the Royal Navy.
-There are also numerous Boat trips around the natural harbour of Plymouth Sound offered.
+When you visit Plymouth in south-west England, you will experience a city that is closely connected to the sea.
+The historic harbour The Hoe is well worth a visit, where the famous Mayflower Steps commemorate the departure of the Pilgrim Fathers to America.
+Here you can stroll along the promenade and enjoy the view of Smeaton's Tower lighthouse.
+At the National Marine Aquarium, you can discover an impressive underwater world, while at the Royal William Yard you can gain an insight into 19th-century maritime architecture.
+Make the most of your stay with a visit to the Marine Dockyard Museum, where you can learn more about the history of the Royal Navy.
+There are also numerous boat trips around the natural harbour of Plymouth Sound.

 Notes on the itinerary

 The route described here may change at short notice due to prevailing wind and weather conditions.
-The ship's captain will decide on stopovers and the course of the trip - whenever possible - taking your wishes into account.
-You will experience the trip as a pleasant mixture of adventure and comfort, of taking part and enjoying yourself.
+The ship's command will decide on stopovers and the course of the voyage, taking your wishes into account whenever possible.
+This way, you will experience the trip as a pleasant mix of adventure and comfort, participation and enjoyment.

 - 9 overnight stays on the traditional sailing ship Eye of the Wind

-- Accommodation in a comfortable double cabin (single cabin at an extra charge, if available)
+• Accommodation in a comfortable double cabin (single cabin available at extra cost, subject to availability).

-- Full board (incl. all meals; water/coffee/tea)
+- Full board (incl. all meals; water/coffee/tea).

-- Saloon with TV/DVD player and extensive on-board library
+• Saloon with TV / DVD player and extensive on-board library.

-- Hot and cold running water, shower and toilet in each cabin, bed linen, towels and air conditioning
+• Hot and cold running water, shower and toilet in each cabin, bed linen, towels and air conditioning.

 Services not included

-- Arrival and departure, shore excursions, soft drinks and alcoholic beverages.
+• Arrival and departure, shore excursions, soft drinks and alcoholic beverages.

-- For the individual planning of your arrival and departure, we will be happy to arrange a reliable partner travel agency for you. contact us in good time if required.
+• We would be happy to arrange a reliable partner travel agency to help you plan your individual arrival and departure.
+Please contact us in good time if required.